Emafire003/ParticleAnimationLibCommands/README.md

 *Demo of some of the effects from version 0.0.1*

 ## How do I use the commands?
 You can use either `pal` or `particleanimationlib` and then use tab-completition to create your effects.
-They have a lot of parameters so you should probably consult the wiki first: TODO wiki link!
+They have a lot of parameters so you should probably consult the wiki first: [the wiki](https://emafire003.gitbook.io/particleanimationlibwiki/)

 You can quickly spawn in an effect demo using `/pal <effectname> demo <particle> <position> <duration>`.